Geometric pressure for multimodal maps of the interval: Introduction. The main results

-\begin{rema} For $(f,K)\in \sA$ it follows by the maximality of $K$ that there are no periodic orbits in $\hI\setminus K$.
-By the topological transitivity of $f$ on $K$, there are no attracting periodic orbits in $\hI_K$.
-By the same reasons and smoothness of $f$ the number of indifferent and non-hyperbolic repelling periodic orbits in $K$ is finite.
-This relies on \cite[Ch.
+\begin{rema} For $(f,K,\hI_K,{\bf{U}})\in \sA$ it follows by the maximality of $K$ that there are no periodic orbits in $\hI_K\setminus K$.
+By the topological transitivity of $f$ on $K$, there are no attracting periodic orbits in $K$.
+Moreover each point in an indifferent periodic orbit in $K$ is one-sided repelling on the side from which it is accumulated by $K$; then it is not accumulated by $K$ from the other side.
+Also by the topological transitivity and by smoothness of $f$ the number of periodic orbits in $K$ that are not hyperbolic repelling is finite.
+The proof uses \cite[Ch.
 IV, Theorem B]{dMvS}.
-For an explanation see remarks after Corollary~\ref{no periodic} in Appendix A.
+Therefore, the number of periodic orbits in $\hI$ that are not hyperbolic repelling is finite.